Victoria Vernon, Ph.D.

 Pabilonia, Vernon, “Telework and Time Use in the United States,” IZA Discussion Paper No. 13260, May 2020.

 Grossbard, Vernon, “Do Immigrants Pay a Price When Marrying Natives?
-Lessons from the US Time Use Survey” , forthcoming in IZA Journal of Development and Migration, 2020.
+Lessons from the US Time Use Survey” , IZA Journal of Development and Migration, vol.11, issue 1, 2020.

 Vernon, Zimmermann, “Walls and Fences: A Journey Through History and Economics,” Handbook on The Economic Geography of Cross-border Migration.
 Edited by Kourtit, Newbold, Nijkamp, Partridge.
 Springer.
 Forthcoming, 2020